eigenfoo/cryptics/docs/datasheet.md

 dataset that is at least as large as the research datasets and is openly accessible.

 ### Who created this dataset and on whose behalf?
-Who funded the creation of the dataset?
+Who funded the creation of this dataset?

-This dataset was created by me (George Ho) as a side project in my free time.
-Any expenses were covered by me personally.
+This dataset was created by me ([George Ho](https://eigenfoo.xyz)) as a side project in my free time.
+Any and all expenses were covered by me personally.

 ## Composition

-### What do the rows that comprise the dataset represent?
+### What do the rows that comprise this dataset represent?

 Each row represents one clue from a published cryptic crossword.